Food Establishment Requirements

-If you plan to open a restaurant, convenience store, grocery store, daycare, or other establishment that offers food, please contact Health & Food Safety first at 972-292-5304.
+If you plan to open a restaurant, convenience store, grocery store, daycare, or another establishment that offers food, please contact Health & Food Safety first at 972-292-5304.
 The City of Frisco has health ordinance requirements, which differ from State minimum standards.

-Fixtures such as sinks, grease traps, and interceptors
+- Fixtures such as sinks, grease traps, and interceptors

 You are encouraged to call for a preliminary code compliance / design meeting to get answers to any questions before final plans are submitted.
 The attendees of this meeting typically are the Building Official or Chief Building Inspector, a Commercial Plans Reviewer, an Environmental Health Specialist and the Fire Marshal.

 Before occupying a new, existing or remodeled restaurant or food establishment, the following items/documents are required: